Join the team!

 If you’re interested in writing for a publication that receives over one million views each month, get in touch by sending a quick email to our Editor (Sunil) at email@example.com with your name and your Medium username and we will get you added as a writer.
 Or if you would prefer, DM us on Twitter with the same info.

 We also love to hear feedback from the community.
 Whether you’re an existing writer, or an avid reader, please let us know how we can improve!
 Do not hesitate to get in touch to let us know what we are doing well and ways that you think we could get better.
 You can do all of this via email, Twitter DM or via our community Slack channel.

 A few words on content guidelines

-There are, however, some topics that have been written about so much, that writing about it again adds little to no value to us as a community.
+There are, however, some topics that have been written about so much, that writing about it again adds little to no value to the coding community.